ship-nix/nix-npm-exploration/README.md

 As soon as `package-lock.json` changes, your development shell will be automatically updated.

-Then you can run the watch script like you would in a traditional node environment:
+You can run the developmen script like you would in a traditional node environment:

 ```bash
 npm run watch